hellerve/blog/posts/Carp.md

 <div class="figure-label">Fig. 11: Using a module.</div>

 Now, this is all well and good, but there is another little twist to this.
-Modules also have some interesing properties for the type checker.
+Modules also have some interesting properties for the type checker.
 Note, for instance, that `+` is not generic.
 It is defined for every numerical type, and the typechecker then chooses the appropriate function according to its signature.
 I think that merits a bit of illustration.